sravps7/sravps7.github.io/index.md

 Hoping you are curious to know about me, here we go!

-#### Who am I?

-This is a question which many people have successfully failed to answer.
-Here is my attempt at answering it.
-Please do not expect a spiritual answer.

 I am an engineering student staying in a relatively calm part of the busy city of Mumbai, India.
 I like to spend time with my close ones (that includes non-living things like my laptop).
-I highly beleive I am a creative person.

 Coming to my academic standing, I am a Third year Electrical Engineering Undergraduate at the Indian Institute of Technology-Bombay, India.
 I am pursuing a Dual Degree (B.Tech + M.Tech) in the Electrical department with specialisation in Communication and Signal Processing.